gradyrobbins/AuthZero_Demo/README.md

 ## This FULLSTACK Application was built by following a [tutorial](https://auth0.com/blog/react-tutorial-building-and-securing-your-first-app/)  by  [Bruno Krebs](https://auth0.com/blog/authors/bruno-krebs/)

-:heavy_check_mark: FRONTEND using React to allow users to interact with each other asking and answering questions.
+:heavy_check_mark: FRONTEND using React to allow users to interact with one another, asking and answering questions

 :heavy_check_mark: BACKEND API with Node.js and Express